 Of course, Tate never mentioned these fees in its front-end website material or videos.
 Only when authors asked for more information or submitted a manuscript, did Tate begin to disclose its fees.
 If authors balked at the cost, the the sales rep often backtracked to ‘offer’ a lesser amount.
-Authors were stalked with hard-sell tactics including letters, emails, and phone calls, all to close the sale.
+Authors were stalked with hard-sell tactics including multiple letters, emails, and phone calls, all to close the sale.

 Tate representatives also didn’t disclose the very small probability of any author making enough sales to earn a refund of their original fee.

 Tate’s main source of income appeared not to be consumer sales of their books and music, but book and music sales to their author/creators and expensive marketing and other packages.